sameelab/mutprediction-with-shape/README.md

 ## Introduction

-This is the Github repository for the Liu and Samee 2020 publication, predicting single nucleotide mutation rate variations with a combination of DNA shape features and sequence context features.
+This is the Github repository for the Liu and Samee 2020 publication, Mutation rate variations in the human genome are encoded in DNA shape.

 This repo contains the main notebook for our publication, as well as other codes and snippets used for generating our final results.